Airbus sprints from behind in bid to upset Boeing order lead

 If all deals announced by Airbus since the start of December are included in the end-year total, then two thirds of the year’s business will have been done in the final month, compared with an average of 20 percent in the previous 10 years.

-Some analysts and industry sources said such a spree could hurt profit margins as the planemaker offers concessions to get deals across the line.
-The impact is not easy to gauge, however, since higher volumes also help jetmakers cut costs.
+Analysts and industry sources said such a spree could hurt profit margins as the planemaker offers concessions to get deals across the line.

+Indigo Partners will have negotiated exceptionally low prices for its block order, while lessors AerCap and CALC were said to be attracted by steep discounts, they added.

 “Indigo is a sign of investors boxing up plane orders for airlines, but that’s not good for margins as it increases buyers’ power,” said Teal Group analyst Richard Aboulafia.